Lebedev or Medvedev? Britain pictures wrong Dmitri in sanctions tweet | Politics

 British Prime Minister Boris Johnson has pledged to speed up sanctions while stressing the need to move carefully, saying "we have to get it right" to avoid a "brick wall of lawyers".
 But the foreign ministry got it wrong in a tweet announcing sanctions on Bank Rossiya chairman Lebedev, instead tweeting out a picture of Medvedev, who is now deputy chairman of Russia's Security Council.

-Britain's foreign ministry mistakenly sent a picture of the wrong Dmitri to accompany a sanctions announcement on Thursday, mixing up sanctioned businessman Dmitri Lebedev with former Russian president Dmitry Medvedev.
-British Prime Minister Boris Johnson has pledged to speed up sanctions while stressing the need to move carefully, saying "we have to get it right" to avoid a "brick wall of lawyers".
+Medvedev, a close ally of President Vladimir Putin, is not on the official UK Sanctions List.
 The tweet has now been deleted after several Twitter users pointed out the error.

-The Foreign, Commonwealth and Development Office which tweeted the image did not respond immediately to a request for comment.
+"This was an administrative error which was quickly spotted and rectified," said a spokesperson for the Foreign, Commonwealth and Development Office which tweeted the image.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)